 Retreaded tires are neither tested nor recommended for Sprinter vehicles, since previous damage cannot always be detected on retreaded tires.
 We can therefore not guarantee driving safety.
 Do not mount used tires if you have no information about their previous usage.

 The recommended tire pressures can be found:

-- on the Tire and Loading Information placard8 on the B-pillar on the driver's side - on the tire pressure table on the B-pillar on the driver's side
+- on the Tire and Loading Information placard on the B-pillar on the driver's side - on the tire pressure table on the B-pillar on the driver's side

-The recommended tire pressure can also be found in the "Tire pressure table" section in these Operating Instructions (▷ page 297).
+The recommended tire pressure can also be found in the "Tire pressure table" section in this Operator's Manual (▷ page 294).
 The wheel/tire combination for your vehicle can be found on the tire pressure table.
 Further information on wheel/tire combination can be obtained at any qualified specialist workshop.

 Check tire pressures regularly and only when the tires are cold.
-Observe the notes on the recommended tire pressures (▷ page 290).
-Follow the maintenance recommendations in the tire manufacturer's warranty book in your
+Observe the notes on the recommended tire pressure ( $\triangleright$ page 288).

+Follow the maintenance recommendations in the tire manufacturer's warranty book in your vehicle documents.

-Notes on the vehicle equipment - always install the vehicle:
+Notes on the vehicle equipment - always equip the vehicle: